-The first part of the walk take you along a gravel road flanked by the fast flowing Afon Sawdde and its multitude of small waterfalls.
+The first part of the walk takes you along a gravel road flanked by the fast-flowing Afon Sawdde and its multitude of small waterfalls.

 Here you leave the gravel road and follow the path that heads off to your right and gradually sweeps up and around the ridge of the escarpment.
 With each step, the views across Llyn y Fan Fach become ever more majestic.

 The climb is fairly steep at first but flattens out as the path reaches the south side of the lake.
 Here the path hugs the edge of the steep escarpment ridge where you now get to really enjoy the magnificent views on offer.

 If you are fortunate enough to be enjoying this walk on a clear day, you will now really get a true sense of this location’s remoteness.